Chriscruzz17/SimpleToDoListApp/README.md

 # *Simple To-Do list App : Android*

-**Simple To-Do List App** is an android app that allows building a todo list and basic todo items.
+**Simple To-Do List App** is an android app that allows building a to-do list and basic to-do items.
 Functionality includes adding new items, editing and deleting an existing item.

 ## User Stories